0xPolygon/polygon-docs/docs/zkEVM/architecture/high-level/smart-contracts/api/lib/cdk/DepositContract.md

-This contract will be used as a helper for all the sparse merkle tree related functions Based on the implementation of the deposit eth2.0 contract https://github.com/ethereum/consensus-specs/blob/dev/solidity_deposit_contract/deposit_contract.sol
+This contract is a helper for all the sparse Merkle tree related functions and is based on the implementation of the deposit eth2.0 contract https://github.com/ethereum/consensus-specs/blob/dev/solidity_deposit_contract/deposit_contract.sol.

 ## Functions

-### getDepositRoot
+### `getDepositRoot`

+Computes and returns the Merkle root.

 ```solidity
   function getDepositRoot(
   ) public returns (bytes32)
 ```
-Computes and returns the merkle root

-### _deposit
+### `_deposit`

+Adds a new leaf to the merkle tree.

 ```solidity
   function _deposit(
     bytes32 leafHash
   ) internal
 ```
-Add a new leaf to the merkle tree

-##### Parameters:
+##### Parameters

 | Name | Type | Description                                                          |
 | :--- | :--- | :------------------------------------------------------------------- |
 |`leafHash` | bytes32 | Leaf hash

-### verifyMerkleProof
+### `verifyMerkleProof`

+Verify merkle proof.

 ```solidity
   function verifyMerkleProof(
     bytes32 leafHash,